awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 - MUST supply a `branch-key-id`

-To query this keystore, this operation MUST do the following:

-1. Use the global secondary index (GSI) `Active-Keys` to query the keystore to retrieve the active key that matches the `branch-key-id` supplied.
-   1. If the client is unable to fetch an `ACTIVE` key, GetActiveBranchKey MUST fail.
-   1. Performing a query on the [branch keystore](../branch-key-store.md#record-format) may return multiple entries.
-      There SHOULD only be one `ACTIVE` key.
-In the case where more than one key is labeled `ACTIVE`, the operation MUST resolve which key to use using the `create-time` field, the latest time value should be used as the `ACTIVE` key.
-      - If the `create-time` values between two active keys are the same, the operation MUST order by the `version` lexicographically, and resolve to the "highest" version
+To get the active version for the branch key id from the keystore this operation MUST call AWS DDB `GetItem` using the `branch-key-id` as the Partition Key and `"branch:ACTIVE"` value as the Sort Key.

-The AWS DDB response MUST contain the fields defined in the [branch keystore record format](../#record-format).
+The AWS DDB response MUST contain the fields defined in the [branch keystore record format](../branch-key-store.md#record-format).
 If the record does not contain the defined fields, this operation MUST fail.
-If the `type` on the item is not prefixed by "version", this operation MUST fail.

 The operation MUST decrypt the branch key according to the [AWS KMS Branch Key Decryption](#aws-kms-branch-key-decryption) section.